fenago/python-networking-sysadmins/development/lab_guides/Lab_2.md

 ![](./images/C13963_02_23.jpg)

-Figure 2.23: Set A in union with Set B
+Caption: Set A in union with Set B

 The following figure represents the intersect operation:

 ![](./images/C13963_02_24.jpg)

-Figure 2.24: Set A intersects with Set B
+Caption: Set A intersects with Set B

 Now you should look at how to implement these set operations in Python in the following exercise: